jwstauber2/InterviewExercises/README.md

 Clone project.
-Have .NET 9 installed and an IDE set up to do .NET development to work through any of these exercises.
+Have .NET 9 installed and an IDE set up to do .NET C# development to work through any of these exercises.

 Order Validation Exercise